-Component Description (1) WLAN antennas (1 or 2 depending on model) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Camera light On: The camera is in use.
-(3) Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 21 .
+Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+NOTE: If your computer has a single antenna, it is located on the right side.
+(2) Internal microphones Record sound.
+(3) Camera light(s) On: One or more cameras are in use.
+(4) Camera Allows you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 20 .
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 40 .
+For more information, see Using Windows Hello (select products only) on page 39.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(4) Internal microphone Records sound.

-\The antennas are not visible from the outside of the computer.
+^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.